noir-lang/noir/docs/docs/reference/debugger/debugger_repl.md

 2    EXPR [ (1, _1) -2 ]
 ```

-The `->` here shows the debugger paused at an ACIR opcode: `BRILLIG`, at index 1, which denotes a unconstrained code block is about to start.
+The `->` here shows the debugger paused at an ACIR opcode: `BRILLIG`, at index 1, which denotes an unconstrained code block is about to start.

 Using the `step` command at this point would result in the debugger stopping at ACIR opcode 2, `EXPR`, skipping unconstrained computation steps.